frankieinguanez/com.mcast.res.yolo/README.md

-pip install -r requirements.txt pip install "tensorflow<2.11" conda install -c conda-forge wandb # This would require further setting up, check useful links below conda install -c conda-forge nomkl # This is due to an error documented below.
-It will find conflicst and take long.
-Consider without first. conda clean --all
+pip install -r requirements.txt pip install "tensorflow<2.11" conda install -c conda-forge wandb # This would require further setting up, check useful links below conda clean --all
 ```